wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

 </InspectorControls>
 ```

 Another benefit is not having to worry about manging dependencies.
-When using JSX, you can import the WordPress dependencies you need, and the build step will take care of updating your index.asset.php file.
-When not using JSX, you need to manually update the index.asset.php file with the specific dependencies you need.
+When using the build process, you can import the WordPress dependencies you need, and the build process will take care of updating your `index.asset.php` file.
+When not using the build process, you need to manually update the `index.asset.php` file with the specific dependencies you need.

 ## Conclusion

-Developing blocks without JSX or a build step is a valid way to create blocks for WordPress.
+Developing blocks without JSX or a build process is a valid way to create blocks for WordPress.
 It's a great way to get started with block development without needing any other software, and can be a good way to learn how blocks work.

-However, if you're planning on developing more complex blocks, you may find it easier to get to grips with JSX and the build step.
+However, if you're planning on developing more complex blocks, you may find it easier to get to grips with JSX and the software required for the build process.